 I work in an intensive care unit.
-I love my job, that’s what I like to do and I’d rather never change it again.
+I love my job – that’s what I like doing and I’d rather never change it again.
 Well, it just so happened that COVID has come.
 And now it’s hard.

 Applause on Thursdays?
 Nice.
 Ordinary people appreciating what we do more than the state.
-I’m not saying that we’re paid more all the time, but a nice bonus for Christmas or something would come in handy.
+I’m not saying that we should be paid more all the time, but a nice bonus for Christmas or something would come in handy.

 Distancing, washing your hands at every point, even in the corridors which you only pass.
 At the entrance, at the changing room – you have to wash your hands several times.